cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 The basic idea is to create an Internet Knowledge Protocol.
 Cyber can account for a large number of use-cases, like: social networks, embedded search, autonomous robots, command tools, personal assistants, content oracles, e-commerce, advertisement networks, offline search and much more.
 All of these cases are built on semantics.

 The problem we are solving, cannot be implemented with smart contracts using your favourite consensus computer.
 Cyber is an application-specific blockchain.
-We are not aware of the development of blockchain computers with an architecture at least approximately reminiscent of Cyber.
+We are not aware of the development of blockchain computers with an architecture that at least approximately reminiscent of Cyber.

 ## Focus on what matters